Freddie Baer

-Fredrika "Freddie" Baer (September 10, 1952 – November 12, 2025) was an American collage artist and graphic designer, associated with anarchist, feminist and science fiction fandom communities.
+Fredrika Baer (September 10, 1952 – November 12, 2025) was an American collage artist and graphic designer, associated with anarchist, feminist and science fiction fandom communities.
 Her works were widely published as covers of many magazines and books, and disseminated as stand-alone political pieces.

 Life and career

 Fredrika Elizabeth Baer was born and raised in Chicago.
 During high school and college, she had already become political, leading a petition against "artificial settings" and surveillance in high school.

+War was a common theme, particularly in Baer's early collages.

 In college, she was exposed to anarchism by Neil Rest, and joined the "Nameless Anarchist Horde".
-Over the next few years, Baer worked with a number of radical media and activist organizations, including the IWW, Solidarity Bookstore, Newspace, and Black and Red.
+Over the next few years, Baer worked with a number of radical media and activist organizations, including the IWW, Solidarity Bookstore, Newspace, and Black and Red, a printing/publishing group established by Fredy and Lorraine Perlman.

 Baer achieved national notoriety in 1972 for an action targeting the author of a pro-rape article in the campus newspaper.
 Baer and two colleagues invited him to join them, then held him down and talked to him about the realities of rape.
 Baer was arrested and charged with rape, but was released due in part to the belief at that time that women could not rape men.
 The incident was immortalized by singer-songwriter Leslie Fish, "The Bold Rapista".
+Baer described the incident herself in various publications and interviews, including Black Flag: Organ of the Anarchist Black Cross.

 Baer began collage and illustration work in 1981, after attending an art show reception for Incite!, a San Francisco-based radical collage group.
 Her first collage was "Bosses: The Real Time Bandits" (1981).

 Throughout the 1980s and 1990s, Baer was involved in the local anarchist and punk scene, designing many posters, album covers, and illustrations for books, articles, and works of fiction.
 She worked with Processed World, which she later described as a "fiasco", Fifth Estate, Anarchy, AK Press, Times Change Press, and Komotion International.
 She illustrated many works by Peter Lamborn Wilson, aka Hakim Bey, and was particularly associated with the Situationists and surrealist movements.
 Baer's numerous collaborations with Wilson (Hakim Bey) were also reflected in his preface to her 1992 collection, Ecstatic Incisions.

 In the 1990s and 2000s, Baer's work with the science fiction community greatly increased.
 In addition to illustrations in numerous science fiction & fantasy publications, Baer began designing posters for SF cons and awards, including JaneCon, Potlatch, WisCon, and the James Tiptree, Jr. Memorial Award (later re-named the "Otherwise Award").

 In 2020, Baer relocated to Eureka, California.
-She died from cancer in Eureka, on November 12, 2025, at the age of 73.
+She died after a three-year battle with uterine cancer in Eureka, on November 12, 2025, at the age of 73.

 Critical reception and influences

+"Don't Fuck with Mother Nature", originally published in the "T-Shirt of the Month Club" (November 1989) and reprinted multiple times.